 About desmoid tumors

 Desmoid tumors are a type of soft-tissue tumor that come from fibrous tissue.
-They are related to connective tissue cancers called sarcomas, but desmoid tumors are not cancers because they do not spread to other parts of the body.
+They are related to connective tissue cancers called sarcomas, but desmoid tumors are not cancer because they do not spread to other parts of the body.
 Because fibrous tissue is found throughout the body, desmoid tumors can occur at any location in the body.

 Many desmoid tumors grow slowly and do not cause problems.
 But some desmoid tumors grow quickly and can interfere with the body's normal activities.
 Most desmoids are not life threatening.
 However, in rare cases, they can be life threatening when they are in very close contact with nearby vital tissues and organs, such as the kidneys, intestines, lungs, major blood vessels, or nerves.
-These tumors can be hard to remove and control, and they often recur, or come back, after surgery.
+This type of tumor can be hard to remove and control, and they often recur, or come back, after surgery.
 Sometimes, desmoid tumors may shrink without any treatment and become inactive, more like a scar.
 If this happens, it is called spontaneous regression, and no further treatment is needed.
 (Learn more about treatment options later in this guide.)

 Desmoid tumors begin in cells called fibroblasts, which are the most common type of cells in connective tissue.
 Fibroblasts also play an important role in wound healing.
 Desmoid tumors are sometimes referred to as aggressive fibromatosis, desmoid fibromatosis, or deep fibromatosis.
 They can occur in adults or children.